wavefrontHQ/docs/pages/doc/csp_migration.md

 * For the **Service Accounts** role that is assigned to the **Service Accounts** system group in Operations for Applications, we **do not** create any VMware Cloud custom role, because this group is not migrated.
 See [What Happens with Service Accounts System Group?](csp_migration.html#what-happens-with-service-accounts-system-group).
 * The corresponding VMware Cloud custom roles are assigned with the same [permissions](csp_permissions_overview.html) as the original roles in Operations for Applications.
 There are the following exceptions:

-    - The **Accounts** permission in Operations for Applications is replaced with the **Admin** Operations for Applications permission in VMware Cloud services.
+    - The **Accounts** permission in Operations for Applications is replaced by the **Admin** Operations for Applications permission in VMware Cloud services.
 In addition, the users with that permission are assigned with the [VMware Cloud **Organization Administrator** role](csp_getting_started.html#whats-a-vmware-cloud-organization-role).
-    - The **API Tokens** permission in Operations for Applications **is not** replaced with any permission in VMware Cloud services.
+    - The **API Tokens** permission in Operations for Applications **is not** replaced by any permission in VMware Cloud services.
 This permission does not exist in VMware Cloud services, because each user can manage their own VMware Cloud services API tokens.
-    - The **SAML IdP Admin** permission in Operations for Applications **is not** replaced with any permission in VMware Cloud services.
+    - The **SAML IdP Admin** permission in Operations for Applications **is not** replaced with by permission in VMware Cloud services.
 This permission does not exist in VMware Cloud services, because the VMware Cloud **Organization Owner** initiates enterprise federation for your corporate domain and assigns an **Enterprise Administrator**.

 {% include tip.html content="From now on, users with the VMware Cloud **Organization Owner** and **Organization Administrator** roles can [manage the custom roles](csp_users_roles.html#create-edit-or-delete-a-custom-role) in the VMware Cloud Services Console."%}